LiaoLabATDartmouth/BIOLOG_Data_Processing/README.md

 # Overview
 The script, biolog_proc.py, processes raw BIOLOG data files to identify the metabolites that support the growth of specfic strains.
 I implemented three quantitative metrics for this assessment: (1) endpoint OD; (2) area under the growth curve; and (3) specific growth rate.
+The specific growth rate is calculated by fitting a Logistic or Gompertz growth model to the observed OD values (see Zwietering, M.H., Jongenburger, I., Rombouts, F.M. and Van't Riet, K.J.A.E.M., 1990.
+Modeling of the bacterial growth curve.
+Applied and environmental microbiology, 56(6), pp.1875-1881, for details on these models).
 Each metric is evaluated based on two criteria: the average fold change of the metric (compared to negative control) must be >= `fc_cutoff`, and the p-value (based on a paried-sample t-test) must be < `pvalue_cutoff`.

 # Installation
 No local installation is requierd, but you will need Python3 (https://www.python.org/downloads/) to run the script in the command line.
 The script has been tested on Python3.9 but should work with other Python versions.
 The command-line parsing library `argparse` is also required.
 It can be easily installed by running `pip3.x install argparse` where `3.x` corresponds to the Python version you use to run the script.
 For example, run `pip3.9 install argparse` if you use Python3.9.

 # Basic Usage
-Just download the folder and put your raw BIOLOG data files under the folder `input_data_folder`.
+Download the Github folder and put your raw BIOLOG data files under the folder `input_data_folder`.
 You can put as many files as you want and the script will detect all of them and parse them one at a time.
 To run the script, use the following command: python3 your_script_name.py input_folder_path [optional arguments]